Is Your Water Bill Higher Than Normal?

 Outdoor watering can double or triple your bill.
 Consider installing a second meter for outside watering, as this usage is only charged the water rate with no additional charge for sewer use.

-Idea to help you find water leaks and reduce your water consumption:
+Ideas to help you find water leaks and reduce your water consumption:

 A high water bill may also indicate that you have a leak.
 Even a very small leak can waste enough water for you to notice an increase in your bill.
 Don’t wait to repair if you find a leak, if possible!